 If your driver training is from someone who is not a licensed instructor, you may learn incorrect information and develop unsafe driving habits.

 It is recommended that you consider the following when deciding which driving school to attend.

 Hours of instruction and training

-Alberta Transportation requires new drivers with a Class 7 Learner's or a Class 5 Graduated Driver's Licence (GDL) complete at least 15 hours of classroom and 10 hours of in-vehicle instruction and to pass the knowledge and practical assessments to receive a Notice of Driver Education Course Completion form from the driver training school.
+We require new drivers with a Class 7 Learner's or a Class 5 Graduated Driver's Licence (GDL) to complete at least 15 hours of classroom, 10 hours of in-vehicle instruction, and pass the knowledge and practical assessments to receive a Notice of Driver Education Course Completion form from the driver training school.